-Members of Loyola Law School's student publications, being current Loyola University of Chicago students, may check out books from Loyola University libraries for use in conjunction with their cite-checking assignments.
-Student publication members who check materials out from one of the Loyola University libraries as individuals are solely responsible for adhering to the that Library's policies regarding use and return of those materials.
-Loyola's student publications, however, may create "proxy" accounts for its student members.
+Members of Loyola Law School’s student publications, being current Loyola University of Chicago students, may check out books from Loyola University libraries in conjunction with their cite-checking assignments.
+Student publication members who check out materials from one of the Loyola University libraries as individuals are solely responsible for adhering to that library’s policies regarding use and return of those materials.
+Loyola student publications, however, may create “proxy” accounts for their members.
 Individuals may then check out books to the student publication itself.
-For more on proxy status, see the "Proxy Patron" section below.
+For more on proxy status, see the “Proxy Access” section below.

-The Law Library's policies regarding borrowing privileges and non-circulating materials are here.
-Please be aware that the Law Library is a part of the Loyola University Libraries, but Cudahy and Lewis library operate with different policies than the Law Library.
-If a book that has been checked out from another LUC is lost or overdue and accrues a fine, either the student (if the book was checked out to an individual) or the student publication (if the student publication set up a proxy account) will need to pay the fine.
-The Law Library has no power to waive fines from other LUC libraries.
-Thus, it behooves the journals to (1) ensure that individual members have proxy access (so that she/he is not individually liable for the fine) and (2) to ensure that books are returned promptly when they are no longer needed.
+Please be aware that the Law Library is part of the Loyola University Libraries, but Cudahy and Lewis library operate with different policies than the Law Library.
+If a book is overdue and accrues a fine from either Cudahy or Lewis, the student member will need to pay the fine if the student has checked the book out as an individual.
+Thus, it behooves those in charge of student publications to (1) ensure that individual members have proxy access (so that the student is not individually liable for the fine) and (2) to ensure that books are returned promptly when they are no longer needed.

-When a student publication creates a proxy account for a member, that member will be able to use her/his card to check out books to the student publication.
+The editors of a student publication may choose to set up a group library account on behalf its members.
+These accounts are called proxy accounts.
+When a student publication creates a proxy account for its members, its members will be able to use her/his card to check out books to the student publication.
 When the student publication sends the list of members to the Law Library, the Law Library can create the account, but it is the responsibility of the student publication to send this information.
-If an individual wishes to take it upon him or herself to set up an account he/she may do so through http://www.luc.edu/law/library/forms/proxy.html by providing the information requested (substitute the law student publication’s information for "faculty information").
+To set up a proxy account, please contact Lucy Robbins in the Law Library.

 Once a proxy account is set up, the member student may check out any Loyola University Library book to the law student publication using her/his ID.
 When checking out the book, just make sure the library staff member is aware that the book is to be checked out to the law student publication, otherwise it is likely that the library staff member will check the book out to an individual’s account, as is customary for check outs.
 If a student publication member realizes that a book has been checked out improperly to an individual account, please contact the Law Library immediately (312-915-6986 or firstname.lastname@example.org) so that the mistake can be corrected before any fines or fees are administered.